 Again I was given an example of the emotion of writing.
 As I said many time to various people.
 No matter if your book is not liked or liked.
 It has created an emotion.
 As an author this is what I want to do.
 Whether it is good or bad.
 I want you to feel it.
 The one thing I do not want is apathy.
 That is like a punch to any writer.
 Please NO APATHY.
 Give me any emotion and I will feel that I have done my job.

-Now I am not saying if I get a bad review or email that a reader didn’t like my work I won’t get a little upset at first.
+Now I am not saying if I get a bad review or email that a reader didn’t like my work I won’t wonder why at first.
 But when it comes down to it I will be content and happy.
 I created a reaction.

 I touched the reader in someway.
 From that little debate I had the other day.
 I realized that people will remember you if they have enough emotion whether good or bad.
-I got a few new authors to try just from that conversation alone.
+Again I came away with a few new authors to try just from that conversation alone.
+My TBR pile is growing by leaps and bounds.
 Hey just because someone didn’t like a book doesn’t mean what they saw as flaws I or another reader wouldn’t see as treasures.

 Come on and share the books you have read and created strong emotion.
 Don’t be shy it can be good or bad.